nielslange/smntcs-theme-toggle/README.txt

 === SMNTCS Theme Toggle ===

 Contributors: 		nielslange
-Tags: 				Theme, List View, Administration, Theme Switcher, Admin Bar, Developer Tools Stable tag: 		1.0
+Tags: 				theme, themes, theme switcher, admin bar, theme toggle Stable tag: 		1.0
 Tested up to: 		6.8
 Requires PHP: 		7.4
-Requires at least: 	5.2
+Requires at least: 	5.5
-License: 			GPLv2
+License: 			GPL v2 or later
 License URI: 		https://www.gnu.org/licenses/gpl-2.0.html

-Toggle theme activation directly from the WordPress admin bar for quick theme switching during development and testing.
+A powerful WordPress plugin that adds a theme switcher to the admin bar, allowing administrators to quickly switch between installed themes without leaving their current page.

 == Description ==

-SMNTCS Theme Toggle adds a convenient theme switcher to your WordPress admin bar, allowing administrators to quickly switch between installed themes without navigating to the Themes page.
+SMNTCS Theme Toggle is a lightweight and efficient WordPress plugin designed to streamline theme management.
+It adds a convenient theme switcher to the WordPress admin bar, enabling administrators and developers to quickly switch between installed themes without navigating away from their current page.

+This plugin is particularly useful for:
+* Theme developers who need to test different themes
+* Site administrators who frequently switch between themes
+* Anyone who wants a more convenient way to manage themes

-= Key Features =
+= Features =

-* Quick theme switching from any admin or front-end page
+* Quick theme switching from the admin bar
-* Displays all installed themes in a dropdown menu
-* Maintains your current page location after switching themes
+* Maintains current page context after theme switching
+* Responsive design with multi-column layout
-* Clearly indicates the currently active theme
+* Visual indicators for active theme
-* Seamlessly integrates with the WordPress admin bar
-* Supports RTL languages

-= Perfect For =

-* Developers testing theme compatibility
+* Secure theme switching with nonce verification
-* Site builders comparing themes
-* Administrators managing multiple themes
+* Clean and modern user interface
-* Anyone who frequently switches between themes
+* Supports all WordPress themes

-= Usage =
+= Security =

-1. Look for the "Themes" icon in your admin bar
-2. Click to see a list of all installed themes
-3. Select any theme to instantly switch to it
-4. Continue browsing from your current page
+The plugin implements several security measures:
+* Nonce verification for theme switching
+* Capability checks (only users with `manage_options` can access)
+* Proper sanitization of URLs and data

 == Installation ==

-1. Upload `smntcs-theme-toggle` to the `/wp-content/plugins/` directory.
+1. Upload the `smntcs-theme-toggle` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the `Plugins` menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Look for the theme toggle icon in your admin bar.
+3. The theme switcher will appear in the admin bar for users with appropriate permissions

-== Contribute ==
+== Frequently Asked Questions ==

-Contributions are more than welcome.
-Simply head over to [Github](https://github.com/nielslange/smntcs-theme-toggle) and open an issue or a pull request.
+= Who can use the theme switcher? =

+Only users with administrator privileges can access and use the theme switcher.

+= Will switching themes affect my site's content? =

+No, switching themes only changes the appearance of your site.
+All content, settings, and configurations remain unchanged.

+= Can I use this plugin with any WordPress theme? =

+Yes, the plugin works with all WordPress themes that follow the standard WordPress theme structure.

 == Changelog ==

-= 1.0 =
+= 1.0 (2025.04.18) =

-* Initial release
+- Initial release.